wmakley/wmakley.github.io/_posts/2020-07-11-intro-to-jpql-for-activerecord-users.md

 I think JPQL is ridiculous.
 It combines all the downsides of writing SQL by hand with all the downsides of writing in a language that *looks* like SQL, but isn't actually SQL.
 I have lost count of the number of things I thought should work, but didn't, and the number of utterly incomprehensible *runtime* error messages I have had to google.
 One of the main things I want from Java (in exchange for increased verbosity) is compile-time type-safety.
 JPQL takes it away. :(

 I also find the entire idea of thinking in objects instead of tables to be mind-boggling.
-No wonder everyone has been complaining about the "object-relational impedence mismatch" for years, going so far as to call it ["the Vietnam of Computer Science"][vietnam] in some cases.
+No wonder everyone has been complaining about the "object-relational impedence mismatch" for years, going so far as to call it "[the Vietnam of Computer Science][vietnam]" in some cases.

 How does ActiveRecord not fall into this trap?
 It provide a simple API that *helps you to write lots of syntactically correct SQL quickly and succinctly*, instead of forcing you to learn a new object-querying language.